mokuda2/senioryearreflection/_posts/2022-04-04-The-Color-Red.md

 “You’re really cute,” I said.
 I couldn’t believe I had the guts to tell him that.
 I laid my head on his shoulder, and he laid his head on mine.

 After about five minutes, Sam leaned in for a kiss.
 And we basically made out for almost the rest of the movie.
-I remembered when Gyuna told me that I wouldn’t see a thing if I watched a movie with a date.
+I remembered when Gyuna told me that I wouldn’t see a thing if I watched a movie on a date.
 Now I understood what she meant.

 By the time my eyes were back on the TV screen, I had no idea what was going on in the movie.
 I guess I couldn’t say I watched whatever movie we were watching.
 (I obviously don’t remember what we “watched.”)